bourne31/SevenWestMedia/README.md

-# SevenWestMedia Technical Assignment
+# Technical Assignment

-This repository contains my solution for the SevenWestMedia technical assignment.
 I designed the project in such a way that it meets the following criteria:

 ### Structure of the application